 Subsequent Events.
-Subsequent events for the Agency have been evaluated through February 19, 2021, which is the date that the financial statements were available to be issued.
+Subsequent events for the Agency have been evaluated through March 1, 2022, which is the date that the financial statements were available to be issued.

 Recent Accounting Pronouncements, adopted.
-In January 2020, GASB issued SGAS No. 92, "Omnibus 2020" (GASB No. 92).
-This statement addresses a variety of topics and includes specific provisions to clarify issues related to leases, intraentity transfers, pension and postemployment benefits, asset retirement obligations, risk pools, fair value measurements, and derivative instruments.
-This statement is effective for the Agency in 2020 or 2022 depending on the topic.
-The Agency has assessed the provisions of this statement and no topics in this statement apply to the Agency.
 In May 2020, GASB issued SGAS No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance" (GASB No. 95).
 The primary objective of this statement is to provide temporary relief to governments and other stakeholders as a result of the COVID-19 pandemic.
 GASB No. 95 postpones the effective dates of certain provisions in statements and implementation guides that first became effective or are scheduled to become effective for periods beginning after June 15, 2018, and later.
-This statement is effective for the Agency in 2020.
-The Agency will postpone the implementation of GASB No. 87, Leases; and GASB No. 93, Replacement of Interbank Offered Rates.
+This statement was effective for the Agency in 2020.
+The Agency has postponed the implementation of GASB No. 87, "Leases" and GASB No. 93, "Replacement of Interbank Offered Rates."

 Recent Accounting Pronouncements, not yet adopted.
 In June 2017, GASB issued SGAS No. 87, "Leases" (GASB No. 87).
 The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 The statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 GASB No. 87 establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under GASB No. 87, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+Under GASB No. 87, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 This statement is effective for the Agency in 2022.
 The Agency is currently assessing the financial statement impact of adopting this statement.